silvaralth/py-stuff/dataAnalysis.md

 A **DataFrame** is generally the most commonly used *Pandas* object.
 A 2-dimensional labeled data structure with columns of potentially different types. (like an SQL table)

 **Data preprocessing**, often called data cleaning or data wrangling, is the process of converting or mapping data from one raw form into another format to make it ready for further analysis.
-(Indentify and andle missing values, data formatting, data normalization (centering/scaling), data binning, and turning categorical values to numeric variables.
+(Indentify and handle missing values, data formatting, data normalization (centering/scaling), data binning, and turning categorical values to numeric variables.

 ## Importing and exporting
 ```